Devotees pay obeisance at Ragnya Devi temple for annual Kheer Bhawani mela | Entertainment

 The mela, which attracts a large number of people, especially Kashmiri Pandits, from across the country, was cancelled last year by Dharmarth Trust of Jammu and Kashmir, which organises the festival, because of the pandemic.

-However, this year, celebrations were held at the mela amidst chanting of religious hymns and sound of temple bells even as most of the devotees followed Covid protocols.
+However, this year, the Zeshta Ashtami festival was celebrated amidst chanting of religious hymns and sound of temple bells, with most of the devotees following Covid protocols.

 Nestled in the shade of mammoth Chinar trees in Tulmulla village in this central Kashmir district, the temple witnessed hundreds of devotees who made the journey from across the valley and Jammu region.